Daily doses

 Consistent external triggers: Your phone becomes the reminder your brain needs.

-Immediate reward: The simple act of marking “complete” releases dopamine.
+Immediate reward: The simple act of marking completed release dopamine.

-Tracking progress: Seeing your streak of consecutive days activates your internal achievement system.
+Track progress: Viewing your streak of consecutive days activates your internal achievement system.

 Social context: Sharing your progress with family creates natural accountability.

 Reality: Many medications work preventively.
-Feeling well is proof that they're working, not that you no longer need them.
+Feeling good is proof that they are working, not that you no longer need them.

-Reality: 73% of millennials forget to take their medications regularly.
+Reality: 73% of millennials forget to take medications regularly.
 Age is not a protective factor.

-Reality: It's a systems design issue, not a personal one.
-The most disciplined people in the world use tools to achieve consistency.
+Reality: It is a system design problem, not a personal one.
+The most disciplined people in the world use tools to be consistent.

-Reality: A basic alarm doesn't consider interactions, meal timing, or effectiveness tracking.
-It's like using a flashlight when you need a beacon.
+Reality: A basic alarm does not consider interactions, meal timing, or effectiveness tracking.
+It's like using a flashlight when you need a headlight.

 The transformation you didn't expect